dogecoinfoundation/dogecoin-websites/apps/dogecoin.org/content/projects/libdogecoin/en.md

 <!-- METADATA
 title: Libdogecoin
-description: A lightweight C library for building Dogecoin applications -->
+description: Libdogecoin will be a complete implementation of the Dogecoin Protocols, as a C library -->

 ## Libdogecoin

-Libdogecoin is a lightweight, portable C library that implements Dogecoin protocols.
-It's designed for developers who want to integrate Dogecoin functionality into their applications without running a full node.
+Libdogecoin will be a complete implementation of the Dogecoin Protocols, as a C library.

 ### Why Libdogecoin?